Supporters-DAO/Memecoin-Portal-DApp/contracts/meme-factory/README.md

 cargo build --release
 ```

-Welcome to the MemeCoin Factory Smart Contracts!
+Welcome to the MemeCoin Factory Smart Contract!
 This project is dedicated to creating and managing digital assets in the form of Memecoins, utilizing blockchain technology for secure and decentralized transactions.

 ## Overview